 Getting an early and guaranteed offer to university

-It can be a nervous wait for parents and Year 12 students in the lead up to offers being made to university places for next year.
-By offering school leavers an early and guaranteed place in November, USC’s Early Offer Guarantee program helps students and their families plan for the study journey ahead, knowing they’ve got uni sorted.
+Imagine knowing your child has secured a place at University before they even finish Year 12?
+The December period can be a nervous time for parents and Year 12 students waiting to hear if they’ve received an offer for a university place.
+By offering school leavers an early and guaranteed place in November, USC’s Early Offer Guarantee program helps students and their families beat the stress and plan for the study journey ahead, knowing they’ve got uni sorted.

 What is the Early Offer Guarantee?

 The Early Offer Guarantee is a program for eligible Year 12 students to gain an early and guaranteed offer to a USC program before they receive their Year 12 results, as long they have met all the entry criteria.

 What are the requirements of the Early Offer Guarantee?

 The Early Offer Guarantee is no free ride and all normal course prerequisites (mandatory school subjects that need to be completed to gain entry into a university program) still apply.

 Your child doesn’t need to be OP eligible to apply, but they do need to demonstrate a level of academic performance and potential in line with the OP/rank minimum selection threshold for their preferred program.